Today's fastest growing SaaS companies all have one thing in common.

 The Customer Lifetime Value to Customer Acquisition Cost Ratio (CLV:CAC) measures the relationship between the lifetime value of a customer and the cost of acquiring that customer.

-How a BI tool can help your SaaS company
+How a data analytics tool can help your SaaS startup

-Business intelligence and analytics transforms the glut of raw information that flows through your organization – revenue numbers, inventory, payroll – into insights that help you make better decisions.
-It comes in a variety of forms, but the most common is a software tool that allows you to quickly identify how your organization is performing against key targets and unearth observations that would otherwise go unnoticed.
+A SaaS Analytics platform transforms the glut of raw information that flows through your organization – revenue numbers, margins, inventory, pay roll – into insights that help you make better decisions.
+It comes in a variety of forms, but the most common is a software tool that allows you to quickly track and identify how your organization is performing against key targets and unearth observations that would otherwise go unnoticed.

-One of the defining qualities of being a software as a service (SaaS) company is the reliance on data.
+One of the best defining qualities of being a software as a service (SaaS) company is the reliance on data, in all months, all year.
 But the plethora of data available to SaaS companies carries with it a dangerous risk: Drowning in a sea of numbers.

 That’s where business intelligence software can help.

-Why a dashboard is the ideal business intelligence software tool for your SaaS company
+Why a dashboard is the ideal reporting tool for your SaaS company

-Business intelligence software helps to cut out the noise surrounding your data.
-By turning your numbers into visualizations such as graphs, charts and indicators, you get everything you need to quickly check up on your SaaS business’s health.
+SaaS Analytics helps to cut out the noise surrounding your data.
+By turning your numbers into visualizations such as graphs, charts and indicators, you get everything you need to quickly check up and understand your SaaS business’s health.

 Here are the key benefits of using business intelligence tools.

-Klipfolio gives you everything you need in business intelligence reporting software
+Klipfolio gives you everything you need in a reporting software

 Combine your internal numbers with external data